ConnectBox/connectbox-pi/docs/building_a_ubuntu_connectbox_imager.md

-# An Idiot's Guide to Using Ubuntu 16.04 to build ConnectBox Images
+# An Idiot's Guide to Using Ubuntu 16.04 (Xenial) to build ConnectBox Images
 Revision 1.0  March 16, 2017
 by GeoDirk (a Linux Idiot)

 ## Summary
-This document describes the steps necessary to build a ConnectBox firmware image using an Ubuntu 16.04 LTS operating system.
+This document describes the steps necessary to build a ConnectBox firmware image using an Ubuntu 16.04 LTS (Xenial) operating system.
 Ubuntu can be run from a desktop/laptop or hosted inside a virtual machine.

 This document assumes that you have gotten as far as having Ubuntu 16.04 installed and running somewhere on the network.

-As of the release of this document, the Ansible script has been designed to work on the following devices:
+As of the release of this document, the Ansible playbook has been designed to work on the following devices:

 - Raspberry Pi 3 (RPi3)
 - Raspberry Pi Zero W (RPiZ)